starlinglab/integrity-v2/docs/browsertrix.md

 # Browsertrix Webhook setup

-Guide to setup app.browsertrix.com for receiving webhook events
+This is a guide to set up app.browsertrix.com so it sends webhook events to the Integrity v2 server.
+This allows Browsertrix crawls to be ingested into the data pipeline automatically.

 ## Authentication